The Footsteps Fund

 Supported by alumni and friends of the University, the fund supports initiatives that enhance the student experience and provides scholarships to hundreds of students annually to enable them to take up their hard earned place.

-Since 2004, more than 14,000 people have donated a total of over £5 million through Footsteps Fund appeals and during telephone calls with current students on campus.
+Since 2004, nearly 16,000 people have donated a total of over £7 million through Footsteps Fund appeals and during telephone calls with current students on campus.

 Donations to the Footsteps Fund have an invaluable impact on our current students and the wider community:

-The fund also helps our world-class researchers take the next vital steps towards extraordinary discoveries:
+The fund has also helped our world-class researchers take the next vital steps towards extraordinary discoveries.

 By including a gift to the University in your Will, you could help us to nurture the people, generate the ideas and make the discoveries that will change our world for the better.
 To find out more about this very special way of supporting the University’s work, click here.